 Here are some basic definitions (worded to make the most sense in a marketing context):

 Scrum is all about getting teams to work well together so they can get projects done efficiently and on time.
 In order to achieve this goal, they need to be structured in a way that facilitates proper implementation.
 They should start by including three different roles:

 Now that you understand the general philosophy behind scrum and the verbiage involved, it’s time to take a look at how it functions in the real world.

 This section will walk through the entire process on a hypothetical marketing project from start to finish.
 Note that this may not be the exact process every agile marketing team, but this example is based on the actual steps used by the CoSchedule marketing team.

 Creative marketing departments are often full of ideas.
 Tons of ideas.
-More ideas than you know what to do with.
+More ideas than they know what to do with.

 For marketers at CoSchedule, quarterly project planning begins with a brainstorming meeting (note: this process works with any type of marketing team or projects).

-At a high level, this entails talking through ideas (many of which have probably been discussed before in some form, because the team is constantly throwing out ideas) and prioritizing which ones are the most likely to deliver the desired results.
+At a high level, this entails talking through ideas (many of which have probably been discussed before in some form) and prioritizing which ones are the most likely to deliver the desired results.

 These ideas are stored in a campaign ideas spreadsheet.
 Traditionally in scrum, this would be called a “product backlog.”
 For marketing purposes, however, it may make more sense to call it a “project backlog.”